Written by Stacey Kelleher. Reviewed by Sean Busch.

 For more stubborn spots and scuffs, try a baking soda-water paste and a non-abrasive pad.

-With the right products, getting a streak-free shine on your windows, appliances, stovetops, and other surfaces is simple!
-First, wipe dirt and dust away, then use one spray of our multi-purpose cleaner on each 2 x 2-foot surface area.
+Getting a streak-free shine on windows, appliances, stovetops, and other surfaces doesn’t have to be hard!
+First wipe dirt and dust away, then use one spray of our multi-purpose cleaner for each 2 x 2 foot surface area.

-Using a clean, folded, microfiber towel, apply medium pressure, wiping in an overlapping “Z” pattern (always avoid cleaning glass that’s in direct sunlight).
+Using a clean, folded, microfiber towel, apply medium pressure in an overlapping “Z” pattern.
 As the cleaner begins to evaporate, you’ll know you’re cleaning correctly.
 While you’re at it, wipe down any art on the walls, blinds, and window frames.
+To avoid frustration, avoid cleaning glass that’s in direct sunlight.

 We like tackling this task before our weekly shopping trip.
-This way, we can dispose of outdated food, take stock of what we need, and create a clean, organized space that’s ready for new groceries.
+Dispose of outdated food, take stock of what you need, and create a clean, organized space that’s ready for new groceries.

 Start by completely emptying the fridge (keeping perishables cool with ice packs if necessary).
-Toss or compost spoiled food.
-Wipe down all containers, drawers, and shelves using our natural multi-surface cleaner and a microfiber cloth.
-Allow them to dry before putting food and drinks back.
+Toss and/or compost spoiled food.
+Wipe down containers, drawers, and shelves with a food-safe cleaner and a microfiber cloth – make sure they’re dry before putting them back.

-Pro Tip: To avoid streaks on stainless steel appliances, use the same “Z” technique described above for cleaning glass.
-Remember that a little product goes a long way: Too much product takes longer to dry and will leave unsightly streaks.
+Pro Tip: To avoid streaks on stainless steel appliances, use the same “Z” technique described above for cleaning windows.
+A little bit goes a long way!

-Cleaning your freezer a few times a year prevents icy buildup that makes it work harder than it needs to.
-It also reduces unpleasant odors and tastes.
-You don’t want your ice cream tasting like frozen fish, right?
+Cleaning your freezer 2-3 times a year prevents icy buildup and reduces unpleasant odors/tastes.
+No one wants ice cream to taste like frozen fish, right?

 - Empty your freezer, storing food items in an ice-filled cooler.
 Place drawers and other loose parts in the sink to wash later.